WSU-janderson/project6-multiset-design-werlingC/Design Document.md

 - **lastUsed(): list<string>**- This method should be private as it is used to help track of recently used items, and would only be called by whatever method signifies and item being used.

 ### Public members
+- **displayInventory(): void**- This needs to be public so that the inventory can be displayed to the user.
+It wouldn't change any data, so there is no way that it could be misused.
+- **searchForItem(string: searchItem): Boolean**- This method needs to be public so values can be found in the hashtable with risk of modifying the table
+- **sortInventory(enum: sortCriteria): void**- This method needs to be public so that a sort filter type can be passed in so that the function knows how to sort the table.
+While the table would be changed by this function, it would be in a controlled and consistent manner.
+- **incrementItem(int: valueToAdd): Boolean**- This method is the public way of adding or subtracting values from a key-value pair.
+This method has a series of checks to make sure the amount being added or removed does not 'break' the rules set in place, or cause other unintended side effects.
+This method would also allow for table etntries to be deleted automatically when their amount is set to 0.
+- **addItem(string: key, unsigned int: value): Boolean**- This method is public because it serves as a supervised way of adding new values to the table.
+- **lootAll(HashTable<string, unsigned int>: container): Boolean**- This method should be public because it is way of combining and scanning two tables and accesses the data in a safe way.

 # Citations
 [1] https://en.cppreference.com/w/cpp/algorithm/sort.html